 There are certain foods that you should not feed to your parakeet.
 Some are simply not healthy for the bird, whereas others are downright harmful and poisonous.

-Some of the most important foods to avoid feeding to a parakeet include avocado, onions, garlic, potato, and foods containing caffeine.
-Additionally, make sure your parakeet does not consume any toxic household plants, like tulips, parsley, English Ivy, poinsettia, or daffodil.
+Some of the most important foods to avoid feeding to a parakeet include avocado, onions, garlic, alcohol, and foods containing caffeine.

 If your parakeet gets ahold of any of these poisonous items, it’s best to get in contact with your vet as soon as possible.
 Even a little amount of these foods can be dangerous since parakeets have such small bodies.